Ctrl-X/Siribro/README.md

 Work in Progress...
 Unstable version
 Description may not reflect the actual work

-Siribro : The Bot that think
+# Siribro : The Bot that think and act like human

 ## Intro
 Siribro is a dialog based bot that can adapt his flow based on the answers of the user.